grokme-io/protocol/PHILOSOPHY.md

 ## The Stranger's Gift

-Like Valentine Michael Smith bringing Martian wisdom to Earth, GROKME brings post-human wisdom to blockchain:
+Martian wisdom for blockchain:

-- **Grok** instead of govern
+- Grok instead of govern
-- **Burn** instead of earn
+- Burn instead of earn
-- **Preserve** instead of profit
+- Preserve instead of profit
-- **Transcend** instead of control
+- Transcend instead of control

-**We are strangers in this strange digital land.**

-But through GROKME, we become **water brothers**—sharing not water, but GROK; creating not profit, but eternity; building not companies, but culture.
+Through GROKME, we become water brothers—sharing GROK, creating eternity, building culture.

 ---

-## Conclusion

 ```
 "Thou art God.
 I am God.
 All that groks is God."
 — Heinlein
 ```

-**All that is grokked... is eternal.**
+**All that is grokked is eternal.**

----

-**The GROKME Protocol: Where memes mature, culture crystallizes, and digital strangers become eternal water brothers in the blockchain's strange land.**